Order of Saint Michael (Bavaria)

-On 16 February 1837, Ludwig I of Bavaria transformed the military order into an order of merit, called Order of Merit of St. Michael, divided into three classes: Knight Grand Cross, Commander, and Knight.
+On 16 February 1837, Ludwig I of Bavaria transformed the military order into an order of merit, called Order of Merit of St. Michael, divided into three classes: Knight Grand Cross, Knight Commander, and Knight.
 The physical appearance of the decorations also changed at this time.
-In 1855, the classes of Knight Commander and Knight 2nd class were introduced.
+In 1855, the classes of Knight Grand Commander and Knight 2nd class were introduced.
 In 1887, according to a proposal of Crailsheim, the order got reformed and divided into Knights 1st, 2nd, 3rd and 4th class; a cross of merit and a silver medal were affiliated with the order.